Forex Payment Methods

-All traders have there own preference on how to deposit funds into their trading account.
+All traders have their own preference on how to deposit funds into their trading account.
 Some prefer the safety of a bank wire transfer, others the speed of online debit/credit card payments, and some, the flexibility of third party processors.
 Choosing which method suits you depends on several factors.
 We detail these below.

-Types of payment methods:
+Types of Payment Methods

 Most regulated brokers also offer the option to deposit by bank wire.
 This transaction usually will see funds transferred into a client segregated account the broker must hold as part as there regulation.
 So essentially if the broker goes out of business the segregated account is separated from there commercial banks meaning they cannot use a clients deposit for business activity.